DenverBotanicGardens/DS_RarePlant/README.md

 ConventionalDS : Estimating the population size and effort (measured as spacing between transects) needed to maximize accuracy and precision assuming:
       (1) Detection declines with increasing distance from the observer and is perfect at distance zero
       (2) The plant does not move
       (3) The perpendicular distance is measured perfectly
+      (4) Sufficient individuals are observed to estimate the relationship between distance and density
+      (5) The population is uniform in density in relation to the transects
+      (6) While some individuals are not observed, there is no double counting
+      (7) individuals are independently observed